-Composite Strapping is also referred to as “synthetic steel”, the latest development in strapping technology.
-The Composite Strap comprises strands of polyester fibers, all traveling vertically and coated together by clear polypropylene.
+Composite Strapping is also referred to as synthetic steel, the latest development in strapping technology.
+The Composite Strap comprises strands of polyester fibres, all travelling vertically and coated together by clear polypropylene.
 Composite Strapping is available in various widths and strengths.
-The polypropylene coating increases its abrasion resistance yet still allows for slight elongation during transit.
+The polypropylene coating increases its abrasion resistance yet allows for slight elongation during transit.
 Due to its polypropylene coating, the Composite Strap is much stiffer than the poly-woven strap.
 The Composite Strap and Galvanised Wire Buckle stiffness of the Composite Strap makes it easy to feed underneath pallets.

-Woven Lashing Belts are made of high tensile polyester yarns.
+Woven Lashing Belts are made of high-tensile polyester yarns.
 Due to its material properties of low elongation (below 10%), it is highly tear-proof and absorbs very little moisture.
 Woven Strapping Belts do not splice and are flexible and universally applicable.
 Woven Lashing is a One-way cargo securing strapping with high tensile strength.
-It is a perfect solution for securing heavy machines for use in shipping containers and flat rack cargo.
+It is perfect for securing heavy machines in shipping containers and flat-rack cargo.

 All Wire Buckles are protected from corrosion, seawater, and other climatic threats.
-Wire Buckles are designed for easy threading and to deliver the ultimate in high load performance.
+Wire Buckles are designed for easy threading and to deliver the ultimate high-load performance.
 Galvanised Wire Buckles are suitable for our Composite Strapping, while our Phosphate Wire Buckle performs best with polyester Woven Strapping.

 How to use the Composite Strap?

 First, prepare the strapping around the crate or box.
-Then, insert the end of strapping up through the buckle center and around the open leg to form a loop.
-Ensure the strap on top is on the shorter end and pull the top strap tight around the leg to pull both top ends of strapping in the opposite direction to apply tension can manually tighten use tensioners.
-(First thing that you will want to be sure of is when holding the buckle facing the right-hand side, and one of the ways to remember that is by looking like a “C”.)
+Then, insert the end of the strapping up through the buckle centre and around the open leg to form a loop.
+Ensure the strap on top is on the shorter end and pull the top strap tight around the leg to pull both top ends of strapping in the opposite direction to apply tension can manually tighten using tensioners.
+(First thing you will want to be sure of is when holding the buckle facing the right-hand side, and one of the ways to remember that is by looking like a “C “.)

-Second, position the manual tensioner on the bottom strap, about 30 cm away from below the buckle, and then take the tensioner tool to squeeze the handle to raise the gripper foot that bottom strap is going to go underneath the gripper foot while the top strap goes through the cutter housing there then through the windlass.
+Second, position the manual tensioner on the bottom strap, about 30 cm away from below the buckle, and then take the tensioner tool to squeeze the handle to raise the gripper foot.
+That bottom strap will go underneath the gripper foot while the top strap goes through the cutter housing and the windlass.

-After that, start tensioning the moment you have got it all the way tensioned, and that buckle has started to collapse down on that strap.
+After that, start tensioning the moment you have got it all the way tensioned and that buckle has started to collapse down on that strap.
 You can squeeze the handle of the tensioner to cut the strap and move the tensioner away.
-The legs of the buckle should close upon tensioning the strap.
-If the buckle is made of good quality and hard steel, it will do this.
-An inferior quality soft wire steel was used if the buckle deforms or the legs open (move up instead of down).
+The legs of the buckle should close upon tensioning the strap if the buckle is made of good quality and hard steel.
+Inferior soft wire steel was used if the buckle was deformed or the legs were open (move up instead of down).

 How to use Woven Lashing?

 Take the buckle with your left hand.
-Feed the Woven Lashing through the buckle center (upwards) and away from you around the buckle and back up through the small upper opening of the buckle and towards you through the buckle center (downwards).
+Feed the Woven Lashing through the buckle centre (upwards), away from you around the buckle, back up through the small upper opening, and towards you through the buckle centre (downwards).

-Feed the bottom lashing (attached to the coil) through the center of the buckle (upwards) towards you.
-Fold the lashing around the buckle and feed it back up through the small bottom opening of the buckle and the center of the buckle (downwards).
+Feed the bottom lashing (attached to the coil) through the centre of the buckle (upwards) towards you.
+Fold the lashing around the buckle and feed it up through the small bottom opening and the centre of the buckle (downwards).
 Pull the lashing hand tight.

 Benefits of using Composite Strap and Woven Lashing